 SEE ALSO: A Quick Guide to 24 Hours in London

 1. Tour London in a Classic Mini Cooper

 If you're as tired of the same old double-decker bus tours that every city has nowadays, then instead check out smallcarBIGCITY.
 They offer a private driver experience around the city inside their selection of classic Mini Cooper cars.
 During my time on the road with them, we took out the lovely red Poppy.
 Their basic 1 hour tour will run you £119, or you can take up to an 8 hour ride for £659.
 And if you're the really independent type, they do offer the cars for self-drive hire.
+You could even go hunting for the prettiest streets in London!
 But don't just take my word for it - they're ranked as #1 "Greatest Thing To Do In London" by Time Out Magazine!

 2. Science Afternoon Tea